 Here the content seemed particularly useful as a potential piece of historical information.
 Because it is an interview, we chose to leave the language as is to ensure that its documentation was accurate.

 Because data was changed (to varying degrees) we recommend that if you are an archivist or historian interested in the material’s specific language that you cross check the information in the Archive of Healing™ with the sources from which they were derived.
-In addition (see the flip side of the result card).
 And if there is language in any of the material coded 1- 4 that, while being a useful piece of information, contains offensive, derogatory, or outdated language that we may have missed, please flag it so that we can be sure to update the content.

 As a final but important note, we must add that we went through tens of thousands of data points.
 The Archive of Healing™ has hundreds of thousands.
 After creating a set of standards used in our evaluation, we then processed the remaining data through a machine learning program that coded the remaining rows.
 A cursory review has shown that the machine learning process was generally more conservative than the human process.
 The result is that the database is actually much larger than what will be accessible at first.
 Not including the data that subscribers submit themselves, the data base will constantly grow as users flag cards, the advisory board reviews previously flagged and coded cards, and as the Director moves data from the “hidden” to “visible” categories.
+Moreover, the site is being designed to build community: you are responsible as a user to flag cards and to comment on them.
+Advisory Board members have the extra responsibility to review flagged cards.
+And one can also submit new data.
 We feel this method has provided the best possible path forward to achieve an archive that respects community concerns, shares healing practices across cultures, and democratizes the ways that people can work together toward healthier lives and relationships.